Karabur/fullstack-challenge/README.md

 ### Setup
 - Install dependencies with `yarn install`
 - Run docker-compose with `docker-compose up`
+- Create `.env` file in the `server` directory with the content copied from `.env.example`.
-- Switch to the `server` directory and run `prisma migrate dev` to create the database schema
+- Switch to the `server` directory
+- Run `yarn prisma migrate dev` to create the database schema
+- Run `yarn prisma db seed` to seed the database with initial data
 - Run the server with `yarn start:dev`
 - Server will be running on `http://localhost:3232`
 - Switch to the `frontend` directory and run `yarn dev`